Gravel is the new gold: Cyclist bumps new biking trend - 100 Mile House Free Press

 Kelly Servinski, of the Tutti Hotel in Clinton, wants to promote the South Cariboo village as a “gravel cycling” destination.
 A former Squamish resident, he and Erin Yao relocated to Clinton in 2019 after he was blown away by the swath of well-maintained gravel roads coursing through spectacular scenery – the right ingredients for what he called a resurgence in gravel bike riding.

-“Clinton is a mecca for gravel riding,” Servinski, 48, said.
+“Clinton is a mecca for gravel riding,” Servinski says.
 “It’s not a new form of cycling.
 This type of riding was done ages ago.
-Just like everything in life it has come full circle.”
+Just like everything in life, it’s come full circle.”

 The icing on the cake?
 Unlike mountain biking, which requires trails to be built and developed over time, “the gravel is already there.

-“You get a trip across the ferry, how beautiful is that?” he said.
+“You get a trip across the ferry, how beautiful is that?” he says.
 “Catch me on another day and I’m up on Big Bar Road or at the Chasm.”

 While he doesn’t yet offer tours, he provides accommodation and is booked for the season, with some guests returning for the fourth time.
-He himself rode his gravel bike all winter.
+And he rode his own gravel bike all winter.
 The tagline for his company is “Gravel is the new gold.”

 “When people get to see what this area is in a cycling sense … it’s quiet and beautiful.
 We love the area, we truly do.”

-Cyclists, he said, pick up after themselves and just enjoy the solitude of being on the bike.
+Cyclists, he says, pick up after themselves and just enjoy the solitude of being on the bike.

-“We want the same thing as the rancher or the hillbilly guy.
-They want to be left alone, so do we.

-“We who knows where it all goes.
-We just want to be a member of the community and this area,” he said.
-“I see myself riding there until I have a heart attack on my bike.”